 Contractor: A C Ochs and Schapekahn Brothers Construction Company

 Description: The building faces east and is a three story dark red colored brick and stone structure.
+The building is located on landscaped grounds in the center of the city.
 The tall round topped windows with hoods and triple arcade at the entrance reflect an Italianate influence, but corner piers and other parts of the building suggest an English Regency period.
 The statue of Justice is installed in the gable.
 The building contains eight oil paintings by Alex Schwendinger of New Ulm.
+The courtroom is located at the center of the second story.
 In 1918 to 1919, a one story addition was added to the front of the building.
 The architect was Herman Koop & Sons of New Ulm and the contractor was Puhlmta Brothers.
 In 1930, Puhlman Brothers built the second story over the addition, In 1965, the building was modernized.
 The architect was Edward Wirtz.
+In 1994, an addition was constructed on the west side to house the Law Enforcement Center.
+The architect was Klein McCarthy & Company Ltd. and the contractor was E & V, Incorporated.